| |

 22 per cent of IPO value.

-A fifth feature is that despite this rapid rise in developing
+A fifth feature is that despite this rapid rise in

-country exposure, with that exposure being excessively
+developing country exposure, with that exposure being

-overtly optimistic.
-Ratings upgrades dominate downgrades
+is still overtly optimistic.
+Ratings upgrades dominate

-lows.
-This optimism indicates that risk assessments
+are at unusual lows.
+This optimism indicates that

-are pro-cyclical, underestimating risk when investments
+risk assessments are pro-cyclical, underestimating

-are booming, and overestimating risks when markets turn
+risk when investments are booming, and overestimating

-downwards.
-But two consequences are the herding of investors
+are the herding of investors in developing country

-in developing country markets and their willingness
+markets and their willingness to invest in a larger

-to invest in a larger volume of money in risky, unrated
+volume of money in risky, unrated instruments.

 Finally, the rapid rise in capital flows to developing